Jacob-Tate/photography-site/README.md

 - Place featured images in `portfolio/`
 - Create folders under `albums/` for albums
 - Nest a folder inside another to create album groups
-- Add a `password.txt` file containing a password to protect an album
+- Add a `password.txt` file containing a password to protect an album (cover image is hidden for protected albums)
 - Add a `README.md` to any album for a description displayed on the album page
 - Thumbnails are generated automatically on first access
+- Albums with date-prefixed names (`YYYYMMDD`, e.g. `20250115_pax_east`) are sorted newest-first

 ## Sharing